 - Ticketing restrictions

 - Ticketing fees and how to avoid them

 - Seating options

-Spirit Airlines isn’t like every other carrier — in fact, their booking and onboard procedures differ from those of many other airlines.
-What may seem like common knowledge may not necessarily be so for folks interested in flying Spirit, so we’ll be exploring in-depth to help ensure you have a smooth journey.
+Spirit Airlines isn’t like every other carrier — in fact, its booking and onboard procedures differ from those of many other airlines.
+What may seem like common knowledge may not necessarily be so for folks interested in flying Spirit, so we’ll be exploring in-depth to help ensure that you have a smooth journey.